 The New South Wales Midwives Data Collection (MDC) is a population-based surveillance system covering all births in NSW public and private hospitals, as well as home births.
-It encompasses all livebirths and stillbirths of at least 20 weeks gestation or at least 400 grams birth weight.
+It encompasses all live births and stillbirths of at least 20 weeks gestation or at least 400 grams birth weight.

 The MDC relies on the attending midwife or doctor to complete a notification form when a birth occurs.
-The form, a copy of which is shown at Appendix 4, includes demographic items and items on maternal health, the pregnancy, labour, delivery, and perinatal outcomes.
-Completed forms are sent to the Performance, Analysis and Reporting Branch in the Data Collections and Quality Section of the NSW Department of Health, where they are compiled into the MDC database.
+The form, a copy of which is shown at Appendix 4, includes demographic items and items on maternal health, the pregnancy, labour, birth, and perinatal outcomes.
+Completed forms are sent to the Data Collections and Reporting Unit in the Demand and Performance Evaluation Branch of the NSW Department of Health, where they are compiled into the MDC database.
+About two-thirds of notifications are submitted electronically from hospital obstetric information systems to the MDC on-line system.